You said you were sorry. You meant it. And somehow the conversation got worse.

 • This isn’t about boxing people in.
 The Enneagram describes motivations and patterns, not limitations.
 Everyone has aspects of all nine types, though one core type tends to dominate.

 2. Open the conversation gently.
-Instead of announcing “You’re definitely a Type 8,” try sharing your own journey: “I’ve been learning about the Enneagram and discovered I’m likely a Type [X].
-These motivations and fears really resonate with me
+Skip announcing “You’re definitely a Type 8.”
+Instead, share your own journey: “I’ve been learning about the Enneagram and discovered I’m likely a Type [X].
+These motivations and fears resonate with me.
+I’m curious if any type resonates with you?”

-4. Remember: The goal isn’t to change each other.
+4. The goal isn’t to change each other.
 It’s to understand and appreciate your differences, creating space for both of you to grow at your own pace.

-The Ultimate Relationship Communication Playbook for Each Enneagram Type
+The Communication Playbook for Each Enneagram Type

 Type 1: The Perfectionist